Independent review and learning from SCRs, Inquiries and experts in the field

-- A new system has been developed and implemented for the monitoring of informal concerns and informal complaints to promote transparency and accountability.
+The School has also developed and implemented a robust system for the monitoring of informal concerns and informal complaints to promote transparency and accountability.

 Safeguarding and Child Protection training

-- All members of the school’s Senior Management Team, Boarding House staff, the Head of Human Resources and Chief Operating Officer are trained to Level 3 in Safeguarding and Child Protection.
+All members of the school’s Senior Management Team, Boarding House staff, Pastoral Management team and the Director of Human Resources are trained to Level 3 in Safeguarding and Child Protection.

-- Members of the Executive and recruiting Heads of Department are trained in Safer Recruitment and Safer Termination.
+Members of the Executive and recruiting Heads of Department are trained in Safer Recruitment and Safer Termination of employment.

 Safeguarding induction training